Esslingen am Neckar: Transport

-Air transport
+Air

 Stuttgart Airport, the largest airport in Baden-Württemberg, is located in the Esslingen District, roughly ten kilometers south of the town, on the border with the town of Leinfelden-Echterdingen.
 A plane owned by Lufthansa has been named after the town.

 The junction on the Bundesautobahn 8 Karlsruhe-Munich which serves Esslingen is just after the airport when traveling towards Munich.

-Road Transport
+Road

 Esslingen is directly on the B10 State Highway which runs as a dual carriageway from Stuttgart to Süßen, and continues onward to Ulm.
 The exit for Esslingen, just after the B10 passes under the ancient Pliensau Bridge, is particularly unusual, because in the direction of Ulm there are two entry and exit points to the dual carriageway.
 This makes it is possible to reach the center of Esslingen directly from Stuttgart, and to drive from central Esslingen directly onto the Dual Carriageway in the direction of Ulm without having to pass traffic lights.

 Despite the six to eight lanes on the new Pliensau Bridge and the surrounding roads, the infrastructure around Pliensauvorstadt and the route to Zollberg still suffers from frequent congestion.

 Esslingen is also on the German Timber-Frame Road.

-Long Distance Rail Transport
+Railways

 Esslingen (Neckar) station is on the Fils Valley Railway and is served by line S 1 of the Stuttgart S-Bahn and regional services.
 The town is on the main rail line between Stuttgart and Ulm, operated by Deutsche Bahn, the main German rail operator.
 In 2009, the company named a high speed 'Intercity-Express' train "Esslingen-am-Neckar".